algolia/instantsearch/docgen/src/Getting_started_React_native.md

 Get your app running with React Native using React InstantSearch in 7 Easy Steps:

-1. install `react-instantsearch` in your [React Native](https://facebook.github.io/react-native/)  project
+1. install `react-instantsearch-native` in your [React Native](https://facebook.github.io/react-native/)  project
 2. bootstrap an app using the `<InstantSearch>` component
 3. display infinite results from Algolia
 4. add a search box